W-David-Porter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 This is a major exercise, and will be repeated from time to time in somewhat different form.
 ²The aim here [of this exercise] is to train you in the first steps toward the goal of separating the meaningless from the meaningful.
 ³It [this exercise] is a first attempt in the long-range purpose of learning to see the meaningless as outside you, and the meaningful within [you].
-⁴It [this exercise] is also the beginning of training your mind to recognise what is the same and what is different.
+⁴It [this exercise] is also the beginning of training your mind to recognize what is the same and what is different.

 #::: details Substituted

 This is a major exercise, and will be repeated from time to time in somewhat different form.
 ²The aim of this exercise is to train you in the first steps toward the goal of separating the meaningless from the meaningful.
 ³This exercise is a first attempt in the long-range purpose of learning to see the meaningless as outside you, and the meaningful within you.
-⁴This exercise is also the beginning of training your mind to recognise what is the same and what is different.
+⁴This exercise is also the beginning of training your mind to recognize what is the same and what is different.

 #::: details Simplified